Northwest Alliances

 Dr. Milagros Loreto, associate professor at University of Washington Bothell, is a Latina, born in South America, and a first-generation college graduate.
 She holds a Ph.D. in Computer Science, MS. in Mathematics, and a BS in Applied Mathematics.
 Since 2014, Dr. Loreto has worked at the University of Washington Bothell (UWB) at the School of STEM.
 From 2014 to 2020, she was a Tenure-Track Assistant Professor; in 2020, she was promoted to Associate Professor.
 She teaches courses from basic math to optimization electives and mentors undergraduate students in optimization research projects.
 Her passion for undergraduate research has been strong throughout her whole career.
 As a result of her work with undergraduate students, she was honored with the 2018 Chancellor’s Distinguished Undergraduate Research and Creative Practice Mentor Award.
 Furthermore, she was recognized at the 2019 Latinx Faculty Recognition Event hosted by the Latino Center for Health at the University of Washington.
 Currently, she is a member of the Northwest Regional Network of the NSF ADVANCE Partnership ASCEND project, which empowers STEM mid-career women to be successful and drives institutional transformations to create environments where diversity is encouraged and supported.
 Before joining UWB, Dr. Loreto worked as a Tenure-Track Assistant Professor of Mathematics at Florida Memorial University (FMU), an HBCU institution dedicated to teaching.
 There, she received awards such as Scholar of the Year 2012 and Teacher of the Year 2013 for the Division of Computer Science and Mathematics.
 Her teaching and research experience started at the Universidad Central de Venezuela, where she held the Aggregate Exclusive Dedication Professor position before deciding to move to the United States of America.

-A photo of Dr. Stephanie Salomone
+Dr. Stephanie Salomone headshot

 Dr. Stephanie Salomone